 Veiling Rhein-Maas in Straelen-Herongen is Germany's only flowers and plants auction and is centrally located in Europe.
 At the Veiling Rhein-Maas international marketplace, suppliers from all over the world and international customers meet in the ultra-modern auction hall, the heart of the auction, to sell products or buy them themselves.
-More and more customers and suppliers of Veiling Rhein-Maas are also using the two digital purchasing channels Remote Buying and Clock pre sales.
+More and more customers and suppliers of Veiling Rhein-Maas are also using the digital purchasing channels Remote Buying, Clock pre sales and Webshop.
 The Clock Service provides customers and suppliers with an additional sales/purchasing channel.
 Our marketplace, founded in 2010, is located directly on the Dutch border and is easy to reach thanks to its direct connection to the A40 motorway.

 Some facts and figures

 Short history of origins